2. Go-Pod PLUS £12,749.00 - Deposit £1000 - Balance on collection.

-The package includes the full size Khyam awning, a great quality, quick erect awning providing additional living space as and when you need it.
-Great for those longer stays and by adding a bedroom inner tent, can provide extra accommodation too.
+The package includes the full size Kampa awning to provide additional living space as and when you need it.
+Great for those longer stays and by adding a bedroom tent, can provide extra accommodation too.
 The awning is also a favourite for Go-Pod owners with pets.

 The PLUS Package delivers the best available heating option too.
 The blown air system works from either 240V when you’re on hook up, (saving your gas), or from the onboard gas supply when your not.
 Thermostat controlled to keep your Go-Pod at the perfect temperature all year round, extending your camping season.